dhylands/usb-ser-mon/README.md

 device, so I could use ```./usb-ser-mon.py -n STM``` to connect to the Discovery board.

-Use Control-C to exit from usb-ser-mon.py.
+Use Control-X to exit from usb-ser-mon.py.

 The ```mk-udev-rules-stm32.sh``` script will create the appropriate udev rules for the STM32F4 series processors.

+The ```mk-udev-rules-pyboard.sh``` script will create the appropriate udev rules for the MicroPython pyboard.

-The ```mk-udev-rules-teensy.sh``` script will create the appropriate udev rules for the Teensy 3.1 board    .
+The ```mk-udev-rules-teensy.sh``` script will create the appropriate udev rules for the Teensy 3.1 board.